 Group V. True synthetic using esters.
 These oils are also true, full synthetic and will exceed the strength of a Group IV in critical areas.
 They are more miscible than a IV oil so it mixes with other chemicals easier.
 Group V esters also have drawbacks that limit their application to being an additive for IV oils.
 Esters tend to also be more expensive to produce.

 Ultra premium oils will draw from Type IV and V base stocks to create a blend suitable for their needs.
 No one Group is better than the others but they each have specific strengths that make them more appealing for certain uses.
 Create a formula using a mix of IV and V and you have the best of all worlds.

 Product Labels & Marketing

-Most premium oil brands label their products as "full synthetic" when they are really a blend - even some of the ultra-premium brands using motorsports in their marketing.
-If you look at the ingredients published on most MSDS (Material Data Safety Sheet) the first ingredient will be "petroleum", "hydro-", or "synthetic base oil".
+Most premium oil brands label their products as "full synthetic" when they are really a blend.
+If you look at the ingredients published on most MSDS (Material Data Safety Sheet) or "Physical Properties" the first ingredient will be "petroleum", "hydro-", or "synthetic base oil".
 Any large percentage of petroleum content is NOT a "full" synthetic.
-The "false advertising" laws in the US are more lax than they are in Europe.
-Many of these ultra-premium oils in the US could not be labeled as full synthetic in Europe and it's not uncommon for manufacturers to sell a different oil in the US than in Europe.
+The "false advertising" laws in the US are more lax than elsewhere in the world.
+Many of the ultra-premium oils in the US could not be labeled as full synthetic in other parts of the world.
 This doesn't mean we're getting bad oil in the US, or that Group III blended oils will not perform well, but at best you're getting a "really good Group III oil".
 A Group III oil may even surpass a IV/V oil in certain tests and may be more appropriate for specific situations.
 Red Line produces truly synthetic oils using Group IV and Group V base stocks, except in specific cases where they "downgrade" their oil to get an OE approval.
 Base stock is not the only determining factory in oil quality and performance but it is a big one.